smorello87/orals/perception_list.md

 * Damasio, Antonio. *The Feeling of What Happens: Body and Emotion in the Making of Consciousness*, 2000.
 OR *Descartes’ Error*
 * Dehaene, Stanislas. *Consciousness and the Brain: Deciphering How the Brain Codes Our Thoughts*, 2014.
 * Hayles, Katherine N. *Cognitive  Unconscious*, 2017.
+* Robbe-Grillet, Alain.
+"Jealousy", 1957.
+* Tougaw, Jason. *The Elusive Brain: Literary Experiments in the Age of Neuroscience*, 2018.

 ## Empiricism
 * Hume, David. *An Enquiry Concerning Human Understanding*, 1748.